richelbilderbeek/bevy_tdd_book/faq.md

 - Visual Studio Code

 My favorite is RustRover.
-RustRover is specialized in Rust development, where Visual Studio Code is a general-purpose IDE, and this is noticable to me:
+RustRover is specialized in Rust development, where Visual Studio Code is a general-purpose IDE, and this is noticeable to me:

 - RustRover works better out-of-of-the-box under my operating system (Linux, with Ubuntu 22.04 LTS and Ubuntu 24.04 LTS)
 - RustRover does not take all CPUs when building, so I can work on lightweight other things too